How to Make Toilet Paper Roll Binoculars

-What child doesn’t like to play pretend!
-Not only is pretend play a great way for children to develop their social and emotional skills, but it’s also a fun way for them to explore and make sense of the world around them.
+What child doesn’t like to play pretend?
+Not only is pretend play an excellent way for children to develop their social and emotional skills, but it’s also a fun way for them to explore and make sense of the world around them.
 The key to taking a good pretend game and bringing it to the next level is often found in the form of an accessory–a child pretending to be a firefighter would be nothing without the helmet!
-A set of DIY binoculars are a necessity for getting into the zen-like mindset of bird... watchers, or perfecting the observatory gaze of animal behaviorists.
+A set of DIY binoculars are a necessity for getting into the zen-like mindset of bird watchers or perfecting the observatory gaze of animal behaviorists.

 These binoculars are not only great for encouraging kids to engage with play-pretend professions that are STEAM (science, tech, engineering, arts, math) oriented, but also provide a good way for up-cycling toilet paper rolls.
 If you're like us, then you have a drawer or a cabinet filled with them (along with paper bags and egg cartons) waiting to either be put to use or thrown away.

 The binoculars can be decorated and modified to be used in various ways, making them an excellent project for kids of all ages.
 No matter how your child decides to play with them–these binoculars are sure to be a hit!

 - Decorating supplies, such as markers, crayons, stickers or tissue paper (optional)

 Begin by connecting your toilet paper rolls.
 We chose to use three glue-dots to stick ours together.
 If the binoculars are going to be played with a lot, we recommend using white glue or hot glue for a stronger hold.
 Wait for the glue to dry before continuing to the next step.

 This step is purely decorative, so feel free to skip to the next one if you'd like to skip this step!

 Choose what paper you want to cover your binoculars in.
 Wrap the paper around the width of the binoculars and trim off the excess paper with scissors.
 Use glue dots to secure it around the rolls.